hugoroy/astroid-wiki/Advanced-Polling-and-Processing-mail.md

 > Also: Use `folderfilter` to only synchronize necessary folders.

 ### External polling
 By default astroid is designed to regularly initiate poll for new messages.
 If you have a set up which fetches e-mail outside astroid (e.g. a cron job, an IMAP IDLE watch, offlineimap running in the background) you need to notify astroid that when there is new messages.
-You have two options:
+You have **two alternative**:

+> You should only use one of these alternatives at the same time!

-#### Notify about start and stop of polling
+#### 1. Notify by indicating start and stop of polling
 > This method enables astroid to figure out what changes have been made automatically, and show a polling spinner when the external polling is running

 ```sh